Hydrophobia (video game): Hydrophobia Prophecy

 Hydrophobia Prophecy (also known as Hydrophobia: Prophecy on Steam) is described as version 1.5 of the Xbox 360 version of the game.
 Hydrophobia Prophecy was released on PlayStation 3 and on Microsoft Windows via Steam.
 The game includes new levels and previously existing levels have been reworked.

 Reception

-Hydrophobia received mixed reviews from critics.
-The game received an aggregate score of 59/100 on Metacritic, and 61.89% at GameRankings, two video game aggregators.
-Scores varied greatly, with the game's lowest score of 3/10 coming from Edge magazine, and is highest score of 9/10 from Official Xbox Magazine.
-The game sold over 9,000 copies in its first week.
-As of October 2010 sales had increased to over 17,000 copies.
+Hydrophobia and Hydrophobia Prophecy received "mixed or average reviews" according to the review aggregation website Metacritic.